 Media Global Engagement

-The Department of Media acknowledges the importance of being globally connected.
+The Department of Media recognises the need to be globally connected.

-Through increasing opportunities for you to study abroad, and the creation of formal research links with a range of international institutions and individuals, we are committed to maintaining a strong international profile and ensuring that you graduate with the necessary skills for entering a global media industry.
+Through study abroad opportunities and the creation of formal teaching and research links with a range of institutions in other countries, the Department of Media maintains a strong international profile and ensures that you graduate with the necessary skills for entering a global media industry.

-Further information and application details will be available through Global Learning and the Department of Media website.
+Further information and application details will be available through Global Learning and the Department of Media website in April each year.

 A Global Learning Experience